-A trip to Europe is a once-in-a-lifetime experience and it’s on the bucket list of many Canadian tourists.
+A trip to Europe is a once-in-a-lifetime experience and is on the bucket list of many Canadian tourists.

 Europe is very well connected — thanks to the implementation of the Schengen area, the mobility of people and goods within the continent is encouraged by soft borders and several affordable and convenient transport options.

 Depending on the time, budget, and personal preferences, foreign visitors have an endless number of options when it comes to European itineraries.
-This article will give you a head start in planning the ideal European route for your needs and circumstances.
-You will learn about:
+This article will give readers a head start in planning the ideal European route for their needs and circumstances.
+They will learn about:

 - Different European itineraries for different types of holiday

-Of course, it will be necessary to fly to Europe from Canada.
-However, once you’re on European soil, you can easily rent a car and follow your own schedule instead of depending on flights.
+It will be necessary to fly to Europe from Canada.
+However, once visitors are on European soil, they can easily rent a car and follow their own schedule instead of depending on flights.

 European roads are usually well maintained and most villages and towns are within close proximity to each other.
-This offers plenty of opportunities to stop for gas, get food or rest when you need to on your road trip.
-Europe is also a very varied area — there’s no lack of scenic routes whether you prefer a mountain or ocean view outside your car window.
+This offers plenty of opportunities to stop for gas, get food or rest when need to on a road trip.
+Europe is also a very varied area — there is no lack of scenic routes whether one prefers a mountain or ocean view outside the car window.

 Further south, the coastal roads of the south of Italy, along the Amalfi coast, capture the essence of a Fellini movie, with stunning arts cities, fine cuisine, and the warm Italian sun.
-Alternatively, if you’re not scared of some rain, Irish roads offer you some of the world’s most amazing cliff routes together with an enchanting rural landscape.
+Alternatively, Irish roads offer some of the world’s most amazing cliff routes together with an enchanting rural landscape.

 Can you drive between countries in Europe?

-If you have successfully applied for and obtained a travel permit for the Schengen area, you will be able to drive across European nations with no issues.
-The Schengen area has no hard borders between member countries and unless special security measures need to be put in place temporarily, you won’t even be asked for your documents at the border.
+Those who have successfully applied for and obtained a travel permit for the Schengen area will be able to drive across European nations with no issues.
+The Schengen area has no hard borders between member countries and unless special security measures need to be put in place temporarily, Canadians will not even be asked for theirdocuments at the border.

-Remember that the borders between Schengen and non-Schengen countries are still occasionally subject to security checks and that your Schengen visa or visa waiver may not allow you to travel to non-Schengen territories.
-It’s important that you check this before you plan your itinerary.
+Remember that the borders between Schengen and non-Schengen countries are still occasionally subject to security checks and that a Schengen visa or visa waiver may not allow its holder to travel to non-Schengen territories.
+It is important that visitors check this before they plan their itinerary.

-Find below a driving checklist for Europe to help you organize your trip:
+Find below a driving checklist for Europe to help organise the trip:

-- A Full, valid driving license (most European countries accept licenses in English like a Canadian license but others will require that you have an International Driving Permit)
+- A full, valid driving license (most European countries accept licenses in English like a Canadian license but others will require an International Driving Permit)

 - Vehicle insurance